Applicant for enrolment

 - the school's catchment area; and

-- the school's enrolment capacity for a person whose principal place of residence is outside the catchment area; and
+- the school's enrolment capacity for a student whose principal place of residence is outside the catchment area; and

-- the requirements for enrolment at the school to be satisfied by a person whose principal place of residence is outside the catchment area.
+- the requirements for enrolment at the school to be satisfied by a student whose principal place of residence is outside the catchment area.

 Local Catchment Area